rougin/dexterity/README.md

 }
 ```

-Using the `get` method returns a `Result` class, which can be used for handling the result from the `Depot`:
+The `get` method returns a `Result` class instance, which is designed for handling the output from the `Depot`:

 ``` php
 // index.php